 Another tool that I use is Linktree.
 With Linktree, you can link to an online store, a sales page, a free download, a blog post or anywhere else you want people to go.
 What’s nice is you don’t have to keep changing the profile link to match the latest Instagram photo and caption like we did in the early days of Instagram.
 Now, you can simply add links to your Linktree account and all posts stay relevant.

-Before I move on to the next hot item of 2017, I need to call out that the term social selling is also used by sales folks, which basically is referring to relationship building by bringing together CRM and social media into one place to track, engage and eventually sell, once trust and value is established between seller and buyer.
+Before I move on to the next hot item, I need to call out that the term social selling is also used by sales folks, which basically is referring to relationship building by bringing together CRM and social media into one place to track, engage and eventually sell, once trust and value are established between seller and buyer.

 There are many services that bridge CRM and social.
 If you want to learn more about this area, check out Nimble and Salesforce.
 You can also use social media management services like AgoraPulse and SproutSocial.
 Both have a CRM component.